-Delicious blackened cod, pan-fried coated in a homemade blackening seasoning.
+A delicious blackened cod recipe that is pan-fried and coated in a homemade blackening seasoning.
 Served with an optional quick, creamed corn, flavoured with jalapeño, Parmesan and cilantro.
-Perfect for a delicious weeknight meal!
+Ready in just 30 minutes, this cod is perfect for a delicious weeknight meal!

-If you tend to think that a fish dinner is boring, I hope this Blackened Cod recipe will change your mind.
+If you tend to think that a fish dinner is boring, I hope this easy pan-fried blackened cod will change your mind.
 The cod is crusted in a homemade blackening seasoning, quickly pan-fried, then served with a quick and easy creamed corn.
 It’s a fabulous flavour combination!

-Cod Fillets – I love cod, as it is a mild but sturdy fish, that cooks up beautifully flakey and holds together well when pan-fried.
+Cod fillets – I love cod, as it is a mild but sturdy fish that cooks up beautifully flaky and holds together well when pan-fried.
 Look for boneless, skinless cod fillets, either fresh or frozen.
-Both Pacific and Atlantic cod are great options.
-If cod isn’t available, any boneless, skinless white fish is fine, such as snapper, flounder, haddock, halibut or grouper would be fine.
+Any thickness of cod will work, though ones that are on the thinner side will cook up quickly and thoroughly when being pan-fried.
+If cod isn’t available, any boneless, skinless white fish is fine, such as snapper, flounder, haddock, halibut, or grouper.

 For the blackening seasoning – you’ll need sweet paprika, dried thyme, dried oregano, black pepper, garlic powder, salt and a bit of cayenne.

-For the optional creamed corn – fresh, frozen or canned corn kernels, jalapeño pepper, cilantro, Parmesan and cream.
+For the optional creamed corn – you’ll need fresh, frozen or canned corn kernels, jalapeño pepper, cilantro, Parmesan and cream.

 What to serve with blackened cod

 I loved this blackened cod with the easy, creamed corn.
-Alternately, blackened cod is perfect for fish tacos, topped with a cabbage slaw.
-If enjoying as is, coleslaw is a great side or try grilled asparagus, green beans, corn on the cob or a fresh cucumber or tomato salad.
+Alternatively, blackened cod is perfect for fish tacos, topped with a cabbage slaw.
+If enjoying the blackened cod as is, classic creamy coleslaw is a great side or try grilled asparagus, green beans, corn on the cob or a fresh cucumber or a simple tomato salad.
+This tomato, arugula and corn salad would also be a perfect side!

 Making ahead and storing